 - Surveillance camera system operators should consider any approved operational, technical and competency standards relevant to a system and its purpose and work to meet and maintain those standards. - Surveillance camera system images and information should be subject to appropriate security measures to safeguard against unauthorised access and use. - There should be effective review and audit mechanisms to ensure legal requirements, policies and standards are complied with in practice and regular reports should be published. - When the use of a surveillance camera system is in pursuit of a legitimate aim and there is a pressing need for its use, it should then be used in the most effective way to support public safety and law enforcement with the aim of processing images and information of evidential value. - Any information used to support a surveillance camera system which compares against a reference database for matching purposes should be accurate and kept up to date.

-This policy was adopted by Pitstone Parish Council on10/4/25SL8/25.7 Minute Ref:
+This policy was adopted by Pitstone Parish Council on11/3/21 Minute Ref: 286/20.4

 and will be reviewed at least annually.

-D Nícholl
+D Nicholls

 Chairman